akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 Java
 :  @@snip [LambdaPersistenceDocTest.java]($code$/java/jdocs/persistence/LambdaPersistenceDocTest.java) { #recovery-no-snap }

-Another example, which can be fun for experiments but probably not in a real application, is setting an upper bound to the replay which allows the actor to be replayed to a certain point "in the past" instead to its most up to date state.
+Another possible recovery customization, which can be useful for debugging, is setting an upper bound on the replay, causing the actor to be replayed only up to a certain point "in the past" (instead of being replayed to its most up to date state).
 Note that after that it is a bad idea to persist new events because a later recovery will probably be confused by the new events that follow the events that were previously skipped.